wp-plugins/simple-revisions-delete/readme.txt

 }
 add_filter( 'wpsrd_post_types_list', 'bweb_wpsrd_add_post_types' );
 `
+See CODEX to add support to all CPTs: https://codex.wordpress.org/Function_Reference/get_post_types

 = Custom user capability =
 The default capability to purge or remove rivisions is delete_post, but you can override this with the following hook: